pelagios/recogito2/README.md

 ## Upcoming TODOs

+* Clean up & refactor the `models` package
+* Clean up & organize the `test/resources` folder
+* Refactor some of the bulkier unit tests in the `models.place` package
 * ElasticSearch gazetteer framework
   * While updating, even unchanged places are re-written to the index.
 Might not have such a huge performance impact, but investigate.